obsidianmd/obsidian-help/en/Editing and formatting/Properties.md

   - metadata
   - property
 ---
-Properties help your organize information about a note.
+Properties help you organize information about a note.
 Adding properties to a note helps you track structured data such as text, links, dates and numbers.
 Properties can also be used in combination with [[Community plugins]] that can do useful things with your structured data.

 ## Basic usage